 ICS will treat your data confidentially.
 When we are publishing your scientific work we will not publish your contact details.
 We will store and protect your contact information for ICS use.
 This data is sometimes shared with companies employed by ICS to fulfil our business needs and on our behalf.
+When you register for the ICS annual meeting you can indicate if you wish to be contacted by companies involved in the meeting.
 ICS never sells or licenses access to your data to third parties for any reason.

 Where do we store and process personal data?